|

 Frequently Asked Questions for Crew Candidates

-• What is the Crew Service?
+- What is the SDSA Crew Finder?

-• Does the SDSA vet captains or crew candidates?
+- Does the SDSA vet captains or crew candidates?

 No. The SDSA does not review or certify credentials and does not accept responsibility or liability for actions on behalf of Captains or Crew.
 It is the sole responsibility of the captain and crew to determine qualifications and compatibility.
 Crew & Captains should interview each other to determine qualifications and compatibility, and perhaps sail together before setting off on a longer passage.
+Visit the Crew Resources page for useful webinars, documents and suggestions for establishing a successful crewing experience.

-• Who is Eligible
+- Who is Eligible

 All SDSA members are eligible to participate either as a Captain in search of Crew, or a Crew looking for an opportunity to sail.

-• Do I need to maintain sailing experience to participate?
+- Do I need to maintain sailing experience to participate?

 No. The SDSA is a non-profit educational sailing association and part of our mission is to educate and mentor candidates who desire offshore experience.
 Crew candidates of all levels are welcome to participate.

-• What other costs do I pay as Crew?
+- What other costs do I pay as Crew?

 Generally, on passages, Captains cover onboard costs such as meals and boat fees, and crew cover costs to and from the boat along with ashore costs such as meals.
 However, Captain and Crew may agree to other financial arrangements.
 Captains may not charge candidates for their participation.

-• As a prospective crew, may I charge a Captain for my participation?
+- As a prospective crew, may I charge a Captain for my participation?

-The Crew Service is not intended for this purpose, but there may be appropriate instances.
+The SDSA Crew Finder is not intended for this purpose, but there may be appropriate instances.
 An example is a less experienced Captain who may be willing to pay an experienced Crew candidate to take advantage of the crew's particular skill set.
 In these circumstances, the SDSA does allow the Captain and Crew negotiation of an appropriate payment arrangement.
 However, please note that other services exist and may be preferred for finding paid captains.

-• How is the Forum for Crew Service organized?
+- How is the Crew Finder organized?

-Opportunities are subdivided into "Captains seeking Crew" and "Crew available".
+Opportunities are subdivided into "Boat Listings" and "Crew Listings".
 Participating Captains may simply choose not post, and just peruse the listings for available crew.
 To maximize exposure, participants may post specifics of their availability.
-In all cases, post only to the proper forum.
+In all cases, post only to the proper section.

-• How do I update my Postings?
+- How do I update my Postings?

 Access your original post and edit or delete it.
 In this manner, your posting will always be up-to-date.
 If you choose to re-post, please be sure to delete the original post.
-Please do not post frequently simply in order to bump yourself to the top of the list.
-When you accept a crew offer, or when you have filled a position, please access your posting and disable it by deleting it.
+Please do not post frequently simply in order to bump yourself to the top of the list.f When you accept a crew offer, or when you have filled a position, please access your posting and disable it by deleting it.

-• As Captain or a Crew, do I have to post openings or availability?
+- As Captain or a Crew, do I have to post openings or availability?

 No you don't have to post.
 You may choose simply to review the active posts.

-• How can I provide important feedback about my crew service experience?
+How can I provide important feedback about my crew finder experience?
 We encourage honest and open, face-to-face discussions between captain and crew.
 Beyond that, captains and crew can send us your thoughts, concerns and suggestions by contacting [email protected].
 Please only post crew related opportunities to the Captains Seeking Crew or Crew Available forums.

-• Does the SDSA vet captains or crew candidates?
+- Does the SDSA vet captains or crew candidates?
 No. The SDSA does not review or certify credentials (except for requirements that are enforced for participation in our longer rallies) and does not accept responsibility or liability for actions on behalf of Captains or Crew.
 It is the sole responsibility of the captain and crew to determine qualifications and compatibility.
-Crew & Captains should interview each other to determine qualifications and compatibility, and perhaps sail together before setting off on a longer passage.
+Crew & Captains should interview each other to determine qualifications and compatibility, and perhaps sail together before setting off on a longer passage

-• Does the SDSA provide detail about Captains and their boats to Crew?
+- Does the SDSA provide detail about Captains and their boats to Crew?

 No, generally not.
 It is the responsibility of the Captains to initiate contact with Crew and provide required information.
 It is the responsibility of Crew to interview the Captain to determine qualifications, compatibility and passage details.

-• Who will provide me with information about the passage?
+- Who will provide me with information about the passage?

 The SDSA provides prospective Crew with general information about the Rally on its webpages.
 However, your Captain is responsible for providing Crew with specific details, expectations and costs concerning the passage.

-• How do I plan for the length of time of a passage?
+- How do I plan for the length of time of a passage?

 The amount of time for a passage depends upon many factors, but weather is the most important of the unpredictable variables.
 Please ask your Captain about specific passage details and expectations for availability.
 As a general rule of thumb, you should have a reasonably flexible time-frame and not establish time constrains for a passage.
 Please communicate with your Captain about your time-frame as weather related delays or postponements can and do occur.

-• Are there safety and tracking resources provided by the SDSA?
+- Are there safety and tracking resources provided by the SDSA?

-• Why am I not receiving inquiries from Captains or prospective Crew?
+- Why am I not receiving inquiries from Captains or prospective Crew?

 The SDSA maintains no control over how and when a captain or crew chooses to respond.
 Review your posts for accuracy.
 Upload any supporting documents that speak to your experience.

-• Why am I receiving crew inquires from captains if I have already been selected?
+- Why am I receiving crew inquires from captains if I have already been selected?

 You have not deleted your post for that passage.
 Find your original post and delete it.

 Info, Questions, Feedback: Contact Crew Coordinator at: [email protected]